snabbco/snabb/src/doc/in-a-nutshell.md

 ### App networks

-To solve a networking problem with Snabb Switch you connect apps together to create an *app network*.
+To solve a networking problem with Snabb you connect apps together to create an *app network*.

 For example, you could create a inline ("bump in the wire") firewall